JunjieHub/Leetcode_record/topics/tricks.md

 we want to continuously increase the reachable value until it cover the target
 1) if the current coin <= reachable+1, adding the coin help increasing the reachable
 2) if not, we must add the reachable+1 as a new coin, we need to update the reachabel accordingly

+## Count Complete Substrings
+You are given a string word and an integer k.

+A substring s of word is complete if:

+Each character in s occurs exactly k times.
+The difference between two adjacent characters is at most 2.
+That is, for any two adjacent characters c1 and c2 in s, the absolute difference in their positions in the alphabet is at most 2.
+Return the number of complete substrings of word.

+A substring is a non-empty contiguous sequence of characters in a string.

+Example 1:

+Input: word = "igigee", k = 2
+Output: 3
+Explanation: The complete substrings where each character appears exactly twice and the difference between adjacent characters is at most 2 are: igigee, igigee, igigee.
+Example 2:

+Input: word = "aaabbbccc", k = 3
+Output: 6
+Explanation: The complete substrings where each character appears exactly three times and the difference between adjacent characters is at most 2 are: aaabbbccc, aaabbbccc, aaabbbccc, aaabbbccc, aaabbbccc, aaabbbccc.

+trick: when deal with problem that has a bottom limit, e.g. lower case letter only have 26, so we can deal with (1,26) unique number of letter which will simplify the problem a lot, especially when design the updating rule of slinding window.